 Hey there!
 Welcome to my website and my blog, Creating the WRITE Reality!

 I had never planned to be a writer.
-As a matter of fact, if anyone told my younger self that I would someday put pen to paper, I would show them my high school SAT scores in English.
-I would explain that I purposely took calculus to avoid a class requiring written essays.
+As a matter of fact, if anyone told my younger self that I would someday put pen to paper (or finger to keyboard), I would show them my high school SAT scores in English.
+Then I’d explain that I purposely took calculus to avoid another class requiring written essays.
 Surely, they had me confused with someone else.
 Yet here I am…

 I’ve been a voracious reader my entire life.
-Since 2008, I’ve consumed over 400+ Young Adult and Adult books in Urban Fantasy, Paranormal Romance, and other miscellaneous genres.
+Since 2008, I’ve consumed over 400+ Young Adult and Adult books in Contempory Romance, New Adult, Urban Fantasy, Paranormal Romance, and other miscellaneous genres.
 Nothing gets me going more than a good book.
-Then it struck me.
-I woke up one day in the winter of 2009 and decided to write a book that I wanted to read—scratch that, a series I wanted to read.
+Then it struck me in the winter of 2009.
+I decided to write a book that I wanted to read—scratch that, a series I wanted to read.
 And the Angelorum Twelve Chronicles were born.

-Since then, I have ventured into Contemporary Romance and New Adult, and the Caught Up In Love series came to be.
+Since then, I have ventured into romantic women’s fiction, and the Caught Up In Love series came to be.
 For more info, check out the tab just marked “BOOKS” for release schedules.
-The first book in the series, Caught Up In RAINE, hit the market on April 18, 2016!

 Since 2010, I’ve learned a ton about writing and the industry.
 But the more I learn, the more I realize there’s so much more to learn.
-My three objectives remain: strengthening my bond to readers and other authors; continuing to learn about the publishing industry; and improving my craft as a published author.
+My three objectives remain: strengthening my bond to readers and other authors; continuing to learn about the publishing industry; and continuing to improve my craft as a published author.

 If you feel you’ve found even one nugget of useful information on this site, then I’ve succeeded.
 Please feel free to drop me a comment on the blog, link me on Facebook, follow me on Twitter, or email me.